fanifrancs/rommie/README.md

-# Francisco
+# Rommie
-A search engine built by web scraping and powered by Bing.
+Real-time chat application using Node.js and web sockets.